googleads/google-ads-java/README.md

             mvn install

-    *   Change into the `google-ads-examples` directory.

-            cd google-ads-examples

-    *   Compile the examples project via:

-            mvn compile
+    *   This will compile the library and examples.

 4. Setup your OAuth2 credentials.